ROSbots/rosbots_setup_tools/README.md

    1. sudo dpkg-reconfigure openssh-server
 1. IMPORTANT - Set up new password.
 While ssh'd into your Pi, type:
    1. passwd
-1. Expand your filesystem to use entire SD card space.
+1. Enable your Pi Camera and expand your filesystem to use entire SD card space.
 While ssh'd into your Pi, type:
    1. sudo raspi-config
-1. reboot via "sudo shutdown -R now"
+      1. Select *Interfacing Options* -> *Camera* -> Enable
+      1. Select *Advanced Options* -> *Expand Filesystems*
+      1. Finish and Reboot
 1. Count to 60, ssh back into your Pi.
 To make sure ROS is running, type:
    1. rosnode list
 1. Do the step defined in "Set up ROSbots setup tools..." below